 Explain your situation without leaving out any details and then ask if it is possible to get a bonded title.
 If the DMV office gives you the go-ahead, the next step will be to schedule a vehicle inspection.
 The Colorado law enforcement officer is responsible for vehicle inspections, and they give you a certified VIN vehicle inspection form after the inspection.
 You need to pay $20 for the inspection.

 After the inspection, you need to perform a title record search.
-The Colorado Title Search will cost you $2.20, and you can have it delivered by mail, or you can pick it from the Denver State Office.
+The Colorado Title Search will cost you $2.20, and you can have it delivered by mail, or you can pick it up from the Denver State Office.
 If you choose to send your form by mail, the process may take up to 30 days, but the processing at the Denver office is instant.

 A record search shows any existing records on a vehicle.
 If there are records on the vehicle, you may only need to contact the previous owner of the vehicle and get the title.
 The presence of an original title from a previous seller means you do not need a bonded title anymore.
 The search also shows any liens on the vehicle.
 Until you get a lien release, you cannot qualify for a Colorado bonded title.

-Next, get an appraised value of the vehicle.
 You need a licensed motor vehicle dealer in Colorado to do the appraisal.
 After the appraisal, the dealer needs to write the appraisal value on their letterhead and sign it, including the dealership license number somewhere in the appraisal.
 You can also choose price guidebooks for vehicles seven years or newer or computerized valuation services, such as NADA Guides.
 The appraisal should show the year, make, model, and the VIN of your vehicle.

 The bond amount will be double the appraised value of your vehicle.
 For instance, if the value of your vehicle is $3,000, the bond amount should be $6,000.
 After calculating your bond, you will be ready to buy the bonded title.

-The next step is to buy a bond from a surety company.
 While doing so, use the correct bond amount from the step above.
 When applying for the Colorado bonded title, ensure that you have the manufacturer and vehicle number.
 You can see these details on the certified inspection form that you got in earlier steps.

-Complete the necessary forms and submit your paperwork to the local DMV.
 You will pay a title fee of $7.20.
 If the papers get approved, you will get a title marked "bonded."

 Colorado Bonded Title Requirements